th0bse/kalender/README.md

 This is a small calendar app written in C# with WPF as UI-Framework.
 It is a school project for the programming class at BBSII Göttingen.

+To run the project, .net 6.0 is needed.

 ## Structure
 There are three projects in the solution:
 * CalendarLib